Breaking News | Arms Purchase Probe: Reps Sack Committee, 11 Others

 The probe may be continued by another committee, that will be constituted by the Speaker in accordance with the House Rules.

-Rep Bede Eke, a member of the panel, however, kicked against the decision to strip the committee of its assignment, saying he was aware that the majority of the members have signed an interim report which was to be presented to the House.
+Rep Bede Eke, a member of the panel, however kicked against the decision to strip the committee of its assignment, saying he was aware that majority of the members have signed an interim report which was to be presented to the House.

 Rep. Eke said disbanding the committee of the mandate would affect their presentation of the report, as he pleaded to the House to accept their report on Thursday, May 6.

-The Speaker said discharging the committee of the assignment would not stop them from submitting their report on Thursday.
+ALSO READ: Kidnapping: Obasanjo cautions FG on payment of ransom The Speaker said discharging the committee of the assignment would not stop then from submitting their report on Thursday.

-The Speaker had asked all Adhoc committees to submit their reports on or before April 30 or risk being discharged from the assignment.
+The Speaker had asked all adhoc committees to submit their reports on or before April 30 or risk being discharged of the assignment.

 The committees that were discharged of their assignment include Ad–hoc Committee to Interface with the Executive Arm of Government and the Islamic Movement of Nigeria (Shi’ite), Ad–hoc Committee to Investigate the Assault and Rape of Student by Teachers at the FCT School of the Blind, Jabi, and Ad–hoc Committee to Investigate the Crude Oil Theft in Nigeria.